claudiodangelis/qrcp/README.md

+### This is forked from https://github.com/claudiodangelis/qr-filetransfer
+Now this can download from a remote server.

+Port should be specified, default is 9527.

+Also generate a `scp` command for copy paste.

 # qr-filetransfer

 Transfer files over wifi from your computer to your mobile device by scanning a QR code without leaving the terminal.